Showrin/drf-react-aws-deployment/README.md

 ```

 The above command will install all the packages mentioned in `requirements.txt` file.
 And our environment is ready to use.

+### Declare Environment Variables

+Now, we've to define all of our environment variables used in our backend app.
+We can get all the variables from the `.env.example` file.

+1. First, we've to create a file `.env`.
+2. Copy all the variables inside `.env.example` file and paste them in `.env` file.
+3. Now, populate these variables with proper value.